What Are Retained Earnings?

-Let us assume that in April, your business continues progressing along, and you make another profit of $20,000.
-As you put thought into keeping that money for future reinvestment in the industry, you waive cash dividend and, preferably, plans to issue a 5% stock dividend on the alternate side.
+For instance, you have a profitable jewelry business.
+In April, your business continued its growth trajectory, leading to a profit of $20,000.
+Your company has expansion plans.
+Therefore, you decided to keep that money for future reinvestment in the industry.
+You waive cash dividend and, preferably, plans to issue a 5% stock dividend on the alternate side.

-Now, if we assume that the company yours’s has a total of 15,000 outstanding shares of common stock, and as per your determination, the FMV stands at $10 for each share.
-This means that you would issue 100 shares in the dividend, and the reduced retained earning for every share counts at $10:
+Now, we will assume that your company has a total of 15,000 outstanding shares of common stock, and as per your determination, the FMV stands at $10 for each share.
+As a result, you would issue 100 shares in the dividend, and the reduced retained earning for every share counts at $10:

 Current retained earnings + Net Income - (No. of shares x FMV of each share) = Retained earnings

 $17,000 + $20,000 - (100 x $10) = $27,000

 *On May 1, your retained earnings were $27,000 for the business.

 However, all that has to be concerned is with the equity section of the working capital, balance sheet, and stockholder equity that are varied from retained earnings.
 Owners’ equity accounts for the company’s worth if you decide to dissolve all the assets.
 The accounting equation for calculating the stockholder’s equity is: